Maastricht, The Netherlands

 Three Unique Features

-- Primary and secondary school, day and residential students - UWC Maastricht hosts more than 900 international students, ranging from age 4 till age 18.
+- Primary and secondary school, day and residential students, Diploma Programme and Career-related Programme - UWC Maastricht hosts more than 900 international students, ranging from age 4 till age 19.
 The majority of them live with their families in the region.
-200 residential IB DP students live on campus.
+200 residential IBDP and IBCP students live on campus.

 - Social Impact Programme - UWC Maastricht has designed a social impact programme including action-oriented courses, social entrepreneurship, student-led conferences and community service projects.
 The students develop the skills and attitudes needed to be active participants in society, to identify problems and injustices wherever they exist.